Prominent Canadian cardinal accused of sexual assault

 Issued on: Modified:

-Montreal (AFP) – Canadian cardinal Marc Ouellet, who has a high-ranking position within the Vatican, has been accused of sexual assault in a class action suit that targets more than 80 members of the clergy in the Quebec diocese, court documents showed Tuesday.
+Montreal (AFP) – Canadian cardinal Marc Ouellet, once considered a strong candidate to be pope, has been accused of sexual assault in a class action suit that targets more than 80 members of the clergy in the archdiocese of Quebec, court documents showed Tuesday.

-The accusation over the alleged abuse of a female intern in 2008 comes just weeks after Pope Francis visited Canada, where he apologized for the decades-long abuse of Indigenous children in Catholic-run residential schools.
+The accusation over the alleged abuse of a female intern from 2008 to 2010 -- when he was archbishop of Quebec -- comes just weeks after Pope Francis visited Canada, where he apologized for the decades-long abuse of Indigenous children in Catholic-run residential schools.

 Ouellet is a prefect of the Congregation for Bishops, one of the most important functions within the Curia, the government of the Vatican.

+At the last papal conclave that elevated Francis to the papacy, Ouellet was mentioned as being among the favorites.
+All cardinals under the age of 80 are eligible.
+Ouellet is now 78.

-When contacted by AFP, the Quebec diocese said in a statement that it had "taken note of the allegations with respect to Cardinal Marc Ouellet" and had no further comment.
+When contacted by AFP, the archdiocese of Quebec said in a statement that it had "taken note of the allegations with respect to Cardinal Marc Ouellet" and had no further comment.

 The claims against Ouellet in the civil suit, which the Quebec supreme court ruled could go ahead in May, are among testimonies of 101 people who say they were sexually assaulted by members of the clergy and church staff from 1940 to today.

-Ouellet's accuser, identified only as "F," says the cardinal -- then the archbishop of Quebec -- assaulted her multiple times.
-She alleges he kissed her and slid his hand along her back to her buttocks in 2010.
+Ouellet's accuser, identified only as "F," says the cardinal assaulted her multiple times -- kissing her, "forcefully" massaging her shoulders, and once sliding his hand along her back to her buttocks.

+The accuser says she had the feeling of being "chased after," according to the documents.
+When the woman tried to raise the issue, she was told she wasn't the only woman to have such a "problem" with Ouellet, documents show.

+She later was advised to write a letter to Pope Francis about her accusations.
+She was then informed that Francis had named someone to investigate Ouellet.

 So far, the cardinal is not facing criminal charges.

-In February, Ouellet opened a Vatican symposium on the priesthood by apologizing for "unworthy" clergy and the cover-up of child sexual abuse by Catholic clergy, before an audience that included Pope Francis.
+In February, Ouellet opened a Vatican symposium on the priesthood by apologizing for "unworthy" clergy and the cover-up of child sexual abuse by Catholic clergy, before an audience that included Pope Francis.#photo1

 "We are all torn and humbled by these crucial questions that every day question us as members of the Church," Ouellet said at the time.